lancenacabuan/Shaliah/README.md

 goodness**"[\[31\]](https://tips.translation.bible/story/translation-commentary-on-wisdom-726/#:~:text=For%20she%20is%20a%20reflection,and%20light%20being%20reflected)[\[32\]](https://tips.translation.bible/story/translation-commentary-on-wisdom-726/#:~:text=but%20the%20writer%E2%80%99s%20object%20is,%E2%80%9D).
-Such parallels have led many scholars to conclude that *the New Testament writers, in expressing Jesus' divine significance, borrowed the conceptual vocabulary of Wisdom*–a figure that is of God but distinguishable from God, thus providing a way to speak of Jesus' uniqueness without overtly violating monotheism.
+Such parallels have led many scholars to conclude that *the New Testament writers, in expressing Jesus' divine significance, borrowed the conceptual vocabulary of Wisdom* – a figure that is of God but distinguishable from God, thus providing a way to speak of Jesus' uniqueness without overtly violating monotheism.
 However, whether personified Wisdom was understood by Jews as an actual divine being or